kisielo85/pixel_finder/README.md

 ### finding hashes

-the official dataset contains all data about pixels the thing is - you can't see who placed the pixel, there is only a hash that can't be reversed<br>
+the official dataset contains all data about pixels<br>
+the thing is - you can't see who placed the pixel, there is only a hash that can't be reversed<br>
 ![](assets/20230805_202401_finding_hashes_1.png)